MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 Only a workspace admin can connect a workspace to a repository, but once connected, anyone with [permission](#permissions) can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
 To connect a workspace to an Azure Repo, follow these steps:

-1. Sign into Power BI and navigate to the workspace you want to connect with.
+1. Sign into Fabric and navigate to the workspace you want to connect with.

 1. Go to **Workspace settings**